 ADIs’ hours are not restricted in the same way as (for example) an HGV driver’s are, so yes, it’s legal for them to work long hours.
 However, the conditions attached to the green badge mean that an instructor mustn’t provide dangerous tuition or engage in illegal or unprofessional activities.
 If you are tired or stressed there is a very real danger that you might miss dangerous situations or even fall asleep – and that would have very serious legal implications.
 At best, you’d lose pupils and not get new work coming in.
 At worst, you could lose your licence to teach or even end up in jail.

 What amounts to “long hours” is different for everyone.
 Some may struggle to do any more than 20-25 hours, whereas others might easily cope with 40.
+In my case, it was doing 40-hour weeks with one peaking at over 50 that made me decide to build in slack ones.

 Can I make more profit if I reduce my overheads?